ASTROnomical performance by Parkside Logistics!

 Cycle Speedway was absorbed into the British Cycling domain some years ago with all clubs now having to register and adopt a fresh set of regulations.
 The Vikings are no exception and following on from our signup and the terrific local response to building a track here, we have also become a BC Go Ride Club.
 Being part of this particular genre sees us gearing up to provide professional quality coaching to Under 16s with a view to producing future champions, whether or not they chose to remain in Cycle Speedway or move on to another BC discipline.

-We are currently starting out on a massive push to attract new riders, coaches, officials and match day helpers.
-If you like the idea of getting involved, simply turn up or send an e-mail or text, bikes and kit provided free.
+We are ALWAYS looking to attract new riders, coaches, officials and match day helpers.
+If you like the idea of getting involved, simply turn up or send an e-mail or text for more information, bikes and kit provided free.
 That "Find Us" button to your left isn't an advert for a food manufacturer, it's the easy way to learn where we are and how to get here from anywhere else.
 You really will be most welcome to either come and watch the action, bring your offspring for a trial or have a go yourself - it's so easy it's unreal!
-Current riders' ages 6 to 65.
+Current riders' ages 6 to 66.

 “Our club works in partnership with the Tony Blair Sports Foundation to increase the numbers of qualified coaches that we have volunteering within the club, ensuring that as a club we are able to grow and develop by supporting more members.
 Having more coaches will allow more individuals to join us and get active and will ensure that there are enough coaches in place to help new members when they join.
 We look forward to continuing the development of our club and are delighted to be working with the Foundation to achieve this.